logo

 Flatten the tips of your faux greenery to better fit your storage bags.
 Simply press the foliage in the direction it’s pointing to.

-Store your Christmas wreaths and garlands in their original boxes or invest in storage bags that are specially designed to protect your greenery.
-Balsam Hill’s wreath and garland rolling storage chest provides enough space to hold multiple wreaths and garlands in an optimal position that preserves their form and beauty.
-It also features versatile containers for ornaments and other Christmas decorations.
+Store your Christmas wreaths and garlands in their original boxes or invest in storage bags specially designed to protect your greenery.

 How To Store Christmas Lights

 Avoid damaged bulbs and tangled wires with proper Christmas lights storage.
 Neatly wrapped light strings will save you time and effort spent detangling and unwinding.
-Our light strings storage box is designed to hold six spools while keeping your Christmas lights protected in storage.
-You can also try these easy do-it-yourself options:
+Try these easy DIY options:

 Plastic Bags